 Also, with MILES, you were either fully functional, or dead.
 In reality, many people who are shot don’t stop fighting immediately.
 My limited experience wth gun battles is that there is a very messy period of dealing with the wounded afterward, something that rarely came up during our OA training.

 When we went to the Volant Scorpion Airbase Ground Defense evaluation in Little Rock, the cadre would throw a casualty card on each person who had been locked out by MILES.
 Sometimes they were dead, but usually they required some kind of first aid.
 The biggest, heaviest guy on that deployment–his name, Swoboda, even sounded heavy–naturally was “neck injury, litter urgent.”
-We had to haul him back to camp while fighting a running gun battle with the OpFor Aggressors.
+We had to haul that massive guy back to camp while fighting a running gun battle with the OpFor Aggressors.

-Each of the three MILES components was powered by a single 9V battery–one in the laser transmitter, one in the harness, and one on the back of your helmet.
+Each of the three MILES components was powered by a single 9V battery–one in the laser transmitter, one in the MWLD harness, and one on the back of your helmet.
 9Vs were feeble by modern standards, but at least they were easy to field test with a tongue, to see if they still had any juice.